 What are the roles and responsibilities involved in the in-home interview?

-To ensure validity, all survey team members are required to partake in an online training to understand all processes and procedures involved with preparing for and conducting interviews from start to end.
-They will be sent an interactive PowerPoint, which can be viewed at a time convenient to them.
-It will include topics such as purpose and goals of the study, materials overview and handling, technology usage, team member dynamics, procedures upon arriving and entering the home, conducting the survey and alarm testing, final steps before exiting the home, and post-interview procedures to ensure data delivery and security of all materials.
+To ensure validity, all survey team members are required to partake in online training to understand all processes and procedures involved with preparing for and conducting interviews from start to end.
+They will be sent an interactive PowerPoint and several other training documents, which can be viewed at a time convenient to them.
+The training includes topics such as:

 What is the time commitment for an alarm or survey specialist?